tchoo-oracle/jms-livelabs-staging/oci-library/oci-hol/java-management-oci-services-integration/access-and-utilise-rest-api-via-oci-cli/access-and-utilise-rest-api-via-oci-cli.md

     * [API Key](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/apisigningkey.htm)
     * [Using the CLI](https://docs.oracle.com/en-us/iaas/Content/API/SDKDocs/cliusing.htm)
     * You may review [Getting Help and Contacting Support](https://docs.oracle.com/en-us/iaas/Content/GSG/Tasks/contactingsupport.htm) in the OCI documentation.
-    * If you are still unable to resolve your issue, you may open a a support service request using the **Help** menu in the OCI console.
+    * If you are still unable to resolve your issue, you may open a support service request using the **Help** menu in the OCI console.

 ## Acknowledgements

 * **Author** - Esther Neoh, Java Management Service
-* **Last Updated By** - Esther Neoh, November 2021
+* **Last Updated By** - Bhuvesh Kumat, April 2022